 Robert is not really a monk in the religious sense.
 He’s just thinks everyone can have the happiness and health attributes of being a monk by doing meditation.
 He teaches meditation in a fun and accessible way.

-He was first introduced to meditation by a compassionate Buddhist and a board certified physician with dual medical training (Western Pediatrics and Allergy & Immunology M.D. and Traditional Chinese Medicine) who later referred him to a Taoist monk to restore his own health.
+He was first introduced to meditation by a compassionate Buddhist and a board certified physician with dual medical training (Western Medicine & Traditional Chinese Medicine) named, “Dr. Ming-Te Lin.”
+Dr. Lin later referred him to a Taoist monk.
 He spent nine and half years studying with a Taoist monk until he received the title of “Master.”

 He also recognizes that stress is a significant problem that we face in our fast-paced society.

 According to Dr. Herbert Benson, a specialist in the mind-body connection about 60-90 percent of all physician visits are stress-related.
 Stress puts holes in our brains, adds fat to our abdomens, and leads to several diseases.

 It is estimated that American businesses lose $300 billion a year by losing valuable employees due to stress-related symptoms and disease.